BioinfoUNIBA/IsoPrimer/README.md

 The output spreadsheet I) and III) report for each primer pair the following information:

--   ENSEMBL gene ID
+-   gene ID
 -   IsoPrimer score: the higher, the better
--   Gene symbol
--   ENSEMBL transcript ID
+-   transcript ID
 -   Forward primer sequence
 -   Reverse primer sequence
 -   *Expressed amplified*, the number of isoforms whose expression is